Forensic Building Exterior Envelope Consulting Service

 Main article: Air barrier

-Control of air flow is important to ensure indoor air quality, control energy consumption, avoid condensation (and thus help ensure durability), and to provide comfort.
-Control of air movement includes flow through the enclosure (the assembly of materials that perform this function is termed the air barrier system) or through components of the building envelope (interstitial) itself, as well as into and out of the interior space, (which can affect building insulation performance greatly).
-Hence, air control includes the control of wind washing (cold air passing through insulation) and convective loops which are air movements within a wall or ceiling that may result in 10% to 20% of the heat loss alone.
+Control of airflow is important to ensure indoor air quality, control energy consumption, avoid condensation (and thus help ensure durability), and provide comfort.
+Control of air movement includes flow through the enclosure (the assembly of materials that perform this function is termed the air barrier system) or through components of the building envelope (interstitial) itself, as well as into and out of the interior space, (which can affect building insulation performance significantly).
+Hence, air control includes the control of wind washing (cold air passing through insulation) and convective loops, which are air movements within a wall or ceiling that may result in 10% to 20% of heat loss alone.

 The physical components of the envelope include the foundation, roof, walls, doors, windows, ceiling, and their related barriers and insulation.
-The dimensions, performance and compatibility of materials, fabrication process and details, connections and interactions are the main factors that determine the effectiveness and durability of the building enclosure system.
+The main factors determining the effectiveness and durability of the building enclosure system are the dimensions, performance, compatibility of materials, fabrication process, details, connections, and interactions.

-Common measures of the effectiveness of a building envelope include physical protection from weather and climate (comfort), indoor air quality (hygiene and public health), durability and energy efficiency.
-In order to achieve these objectives, all building enclosure systems must include a solid structure, a drainage plane, an air barrier, a thermal barrier, and may include a vapor barrier.
-Moisture control is essential in all climates, but cold climates and hot-humid climates are especially demanding.
+Standard measures of the effectiveness of a building envelope include physical protection from weather and climate (comfort), indoor air quality (hygiene and public health), durability, and energy efficiency.
+To achieve these objectives, all building enclosure systems must include a solid structure, a drainage plane, an air barrier, a thermal barrier, and may include a vapor barrier.
+Moisture control is essential in all climates, but cold and hot-humid climates are incredibly demanding.

 Thermal Envelope

-The thermal envelope, or heat flow control layer, is part of a building envelope but may be in a different location such as in a ceiling.
-The difference can be illustrated by understanding that an insulated attic floor is the primary thermal control layer between the inside of the house and the exterior while the entire roof (from the surface of the shingles to the interior paint finish on the ceiling) comprises the building envelope.
+The thermal envelope, or heat flow control layer, is part of a building envelope but may be in a different location, such as a ceiling.
+The difference can be illustrated by understanding that an insulated attic floor is the primary thermal control layer between the inside of the house and the exterior.
+At the same time, the entire roof (from the surface of the shingles to the interior paint finish on the ceiling) comprises the building envelope.

 Building envelope thermography involves using an infrared camera to view temperature anomalies on the interior and exterior surfaces of the structure.
-Analysis of infrared images can be useful in identifying moisture issues from water intrusion, or interstitial condensation.
+Analysis of infrared images can help identify moisture issues from water intrusion or interstitial condensation.

-The main physical problem is water infiltrating into the exterior building envelope (walls and roofs) of buildings, usually through a weather barrier (e.g. building paper or air barrier membrane) that is designed to prevent water drops to pass through, but allow water vapor through.
+The main physical problem is water infiltrating into buildings’ exterior building envelope (walls and roofs), usually through a weather barrier (e.g., building paper or air barrier membrane) designed to prevent water drops from passing through but allow water vapor through.
 However, problems in design, installation, and damage during construction can allow water to penetrate the walls.
 This causes rot and delamination of exterior wall cladding and sheathing, rusting in metal wall studs, rot in the wood structure, saturation of batt insulation, and development of mold and spores inside the walls and building interior.
-The construction failures ranged from minor to major failure of the structural integrity of the building.
-Some buildings became unhealthy to occupants.
-Most of these buildings are low-rise, 3-4 story buildings constructed of wood-frame construction, as well as some with steel, concrete, and metal stud construction types, including high rises.
+The construction failures ranged from minor to significant failures of the structural integrity of the building.
+Some buildings became unhealthy for occupants.
+Most of these buildings are low-rise, 3-4 story buildings constructed of wood-frame construction, some with steel, concrete, and metal stud construction types, including high rises.

-The majority of the buildings that have experience these problems in B.C. are owned by the individual owners of the condominium units, although commercial properties and public schools have also been impacted.
+The individual owners of the condominium units own most buildings that have experienced these problems in B.C.
+However, commercial properties and public schools have also been impacted.
 Many of the properties are homeowners who have been faced with correcting a problem they did not create nor by a contractor they had hired; they purchased the units either from a previous owner, a developer, or a developer/contractor.
 Typical repair costs are in the tens or even hundreds of thousands of dollars, resulting in significant hardship, bankruptcies, and lawsuits against the developers, contractors, architects, and others involved in the original construction and maintenance of the buildings.

-In total, approximately 45% of the 159,979 condominium strata units and 57% of the 700 school buildings constructed in B.C. between 1985 and 2000 were found to have envelope leak problems.
-It was reported in 2002 that 90% of 3-4 story units built have serious problems and that some have undergone envelope repairs two and three times.
-In 2008 it was estimated the cost to repair the damage to schools alone would be nearly $400 million.
+Approximately 45% of the 159,979 condominium strata units and 57% of the 700 school buildings constructed in B.C. between 1985 and 2000 were found to have envelope leak problems.
+It was reported in 2002 that 90% of 3-4 story units built have severe problems and that some have undergone envelope repairs twice and thrice.
+In 2008, it was estimated the cost to repair the damage to schools alone would be nearly $400 million.

-Pacific Exteriors NW has performed thousands of commercial and residential inspections over all the years.
-We have assisted thousands of property owners here in the Pacific Northwest discovering and repairing hidden issues from new build issues, to construction defect repair, older distressed multi-family or commercial properties where capital investment and return is key, or even due diligence to understand the property before selling or purchasing an apartment or commercial or mixed use building.
+Pacific Exteriors NW has performed thousands of commercial and residential inspections.
+We have assisted thousands of property owners here in the Pacific Northwest in discovering and repairing hidden issues from new build issues to construction defect repair, older distressed multi-family or commercial properties where capital investment and return is key, or even due diligence to understand the property before selling or purchasing an apartment or commercial or mixed-use building.

 Oregon State Areas of Service